CORE 2021

 Help us raise funds by donating yourself, helping us connect with potential donors for room naming opportunities, and spreading the word on social media.

-• With tax deductible donation, together we can do great things one step at a time.
+With tax deductible donation, together we can do great things

-• Donations of $100,000 and above will receive name recognition opportunities in the main room.
+Donations of $50,000 and above will receive name recognition

 Thank You!